 Truckee Fire offers a free, 24-hour, CERT Basic Training Academy.
 We have partnered with the Washoe County Sherrifs office for this training.
-Students will learn the skills and tools necessary to take care of themselves, thier family, neighbors, and coworkers in the event of a disaster.
+Students will learn the skills and tools necessary to take care of themselves, their family, neighbors, and coworkers in the event of a disaster.

 *This basic training is the minimum requirement to join the team.